Free Scaling Retail Business Guide

 1. Convenience: eCommerce offers the convenience of shopping for eyewear from anywhere, anytime.
 Consumers can browse through a wide range of products, compare prices, and make purchases with just a few clicks.
 On the other hand, traditional retail requires consumers to visit physical stores during operating hours, which may be less convenient for some.

-2. Product Selection: eCommerce platforms typically offer a wider selection of eyewear, including consumer optical products, compared to traditional retail stores.
+2. Product Selection: eCommerce platforms typically offer a wider selection of eyewear, including consumer optical products online, compared to traditional retail stores.
 Online retailers can showcase a larger inventory of frames, styles, and brands, catering to a broader range of consumer preferences.
 In contrast, traditional retail stores may have limited shelf space, restricting the variety of eyewear options available.

 3. Try-On Experience: One advantage of traditional retail is the ability to try on eyewear before making a purchase.
 In-store, consumers can physically try on frames, assess fit, comfort, and style.
 This hands-on experience allows for a more personalized decision-making process.
 However, some eCommerce platforms now offer virtual try-on features, allowing consumers to upload a photo and virtually try on frames, bridging the gap between the two options.